 - Set a budget.
 This is a basic step, but a necessary one.
 Your business needs some kind of spreadsheet or written plan that details expected shipping cost per product sold.
 This is straightforward, as carriers list most shipping costs per unit on their websites.
 If there’s no room to make money after subtracting shipping costs from sales, you need to cut costs somewhere or increase prices.
 Also look for ways to reduce costs by bulk ordering or reducing your purchase orders to minimum order quantities (MOQ).
 This decreases your expenses and makes warehouse organization much easier.

 - Choose a shipping service that matches your needs.
 Every shipping company treats large packages a little differently.
 Take the time to review a couple shipping services and their main offerings so you can compare rates.
+This is particularly important if you're learning how to ship food, how to ship frozen food, or how to ship cookies.
 Look for inexpensive options that provide the service you need with as little extra cost as possible.